Epcot’s International Festival of the Arts.

 I saved the best for last (in my opinion).
 Located in more than 15 places around the World Showcase was small plates made with artistic flair and a delicious Disney twist.
 They are delicious, but because of the special nature, can be expensive, and are very small.
 They run from $6.00-9.00, so they can definitely add up (especially if you add a drink).

 Your booklet will lay out each and every food and drink stop special to the festival.
-And then on top of Festival food, every pavilion has quick service and table service restaurants, plus the ones in Future Word.
+And then on top of Festival food, every pavilion has quick service and table service restaurants.
+Additionally, the ones in Future Word.
 Basically, it’s impossible to be hungry in Epcot… but also, if you are on a tight budget, this is where you could be in trouble.

 Looking at last year’s menu and this year’s menu, it does look as though some of the things we tried last year are back again!
 This is very exciting news.